danbev/learning-ai/notes/optimization-algorithms.md

 concept of momentum in motion.
 It's like a ball rolling downhill; the momentum term increases the speed of the descent.
 So instead of just taking the current gradient into account it also take the previous gradient into account.
-So it need to keep a vector values that contain a combination of the gradients from current step and the velocity of the previous step, scaled by a parameter known as the momentum coefficient.
+So it needs to keep a vector of values that contain a combination of the gradients from current step and the velocity of the previous step, scaled by a parameter known as the momentum coefficient.
 ```
 vₜ= the velocity at time step t.
 μ = the momentum coefficient (between 0 - 1)
 α = the learning rate
 ```
+Note that if the momemtum is 0 then this is just like standard SGD.
+And if it is 1 it is like a ball rocking back and forth.
+A value of 0.8-0.9 is usually a good value for the momentum coefficient which is like having a little friction so that the "ball" eventually slows down and stops.

 ### AdaGrad
 Adaptive Gradient Algorithm (AdaGrad) is an algorithm for gradient-based optimization that adapts the learning rate to the parameters, performing larger updates for infrequent parameters, and smaller updates for frequent parameters.

+The more you have updated a feature already the less you will update it in the future.

 One issue with AdaGrad is that of diminishing learning rates, which prevents the method from converging to the global optimum.